p3et/dmgm/README.md

 #### Characteristic Subgraph Mining

 [Characteristic Subgraph Mining (CSM)](https://dbs.uni-leipzig.de/file/CCP.pdf) is a descendant of FSM.
 Suppose a graph collection can be categorized into two kinds of graphs, let's say As and Bs.
 In such cases not globally frequent but significant patterns of As and Bs can be point of interest.
-To calculate significance the frequency of a pattern must be known for As and Bs although it might be only frequent in A. There are two naive solutions to this problem:
+To calculate a significance measure the frequency of a pattern must be known for As and Bs although it might be only frequent in A. There are two naive solutions to this problem:

-+ Either determine all pattern frequencies without a support threshold
++ Either determine all pattern frequencies in all categories without a support threshold
 + or extract only frequent patterns from all categories and get missing values by [subgraph isomorphism testing](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem) aka graph pattern matching.

 Both solutions are inefficient.
-Thus, DMGM implements an efficient algorithm which determines all pattern that are frequent in at least one category.
+DMGM implements an efficient algorithm which determines all pattern that are frequent in at least one category.
 Thus, input graphs must be categorized by setting the `DmgmConstants.PropertyKeys.CATEGORY` property with a `String` value.
 If this is only done for a part of the input graphs, a default category will be used for the remaining ones.
 The application is similar to FSM:

 ```java
 CollectionToCollectionOperator operator = new PatternMiningBuilder(database, parallel)